8 Expenses You Can Stop Paying Today

 New technologies can save you money in ways you may not have thought possible.
-Everyone knows there are two ways to beef up the bottom line.
+And Everyone knows there are two ways to beef up the bottom line.
 You can make more money—and let’s assume you are trying to do that every day—or you can cut expenses.
+So, what expenses can you stop paying today?

 1. Credit card machine